mathewgomas-alfred/mathewgomas.io/tutorials/common_workflows.rst

 """""""""""""""""""""""""""

 The third method is to use take advantage of the integrated G'Mic filters.
 These are powerful filters that can dramatically improve your workflow and cut you down on your production time.
 To begin coloring with the G'MIC colorize interactive, go to :menuselection:`Filters --> G'MIC`.
-Choose :menuselection:`Filters --> G'MIC --> Black & white --> Colorize[interactive]` from the list of filters.
+Choose :menuselection:`Filters --> G'MIC --> Black & white --> Colorize [interactive]` from the list of filters.
 Then select Line art for :menuselection:`Input type, Image + Colors (2 Layers)` for output type, set the view resolution according to your need.
 If you have any specific color palette to use for coloring add the path for it in an additional color palette.
 The example of the filter window with the required inputs is shown below.

 .. image:: /images/common-workflows/GMIC-colorize-interactive-krita.png
-    :alt: G'MIC window in Krita
+    :alt: G'MIC window in Krita.

 Press **Apply** to begin the coloring, this will open a color selector **palette** window and a window showing your line art.
 Choose the color from the palette and click on the areas that need to be filled with color like the example shown below.

 .. image:: /images/common-workflows/Krita-GMIC-colorize-interactive.png
-    :alt: G'MIC colorize interactive window
+    :alt: G'MIC colorize interactive window.

 If you feel that the dots are a bit distracting you can press the :kbd:`Tab` key to reduce the size or hide the dots.
 To zoom out you can press :kbd:`Ctrl + ↓` and :kbd:`Ctrl + ↑` shortcuts and vice versa.
 Panning is done by |mousemiddle| :kbd:`+ drag`.
 Press the :kbd:`Spacebar` key to generate the colors.
 If you want to replace a color select the color by |mousemiddle| and pressing the :kbd:`R` key then you can select an alternate color from the palette.